lmfit/lmfit-py/doc/model.rst

 As we will see in the next chapter when combining models, it is sometimes necessary to decorate the parameter names in the model, but still have them be correctly used in the underlying model function.
-This would be necessary, for example, if two parameters would have the same name.
+This would be necessary, for example, if two parameters in a composite model (see :ref:`composite_models_label` or examples in the next chapter) would have the same name.
 To avoid this, we can add a ``prefix`` to the :class:`Model` which will automatically do this mapping for us.

     >>> def myfunc(x, amplitude=1, center=0, sigma=1):
     ...